About The Artist

 He performed at The Columbia House in Columbia, California with Billy Mac and the Wagon Wheels for over 5 years.
 Modesto and Turlock Moose Lodges where he performed with, Willie Harris, Rose Maddox, Truitt Cunningham, and dozens of known artists on weekends throughout the rest of his life.

 In 1951, he was working at the Manhattan Tavern in Santa Cruz, California with his band, the Westerners.
 He was featuring at that time Ronnie Draper, who was Rusty Draper's brother.

-His daughter mentions, there are many periods throughout Roy's musical career that she personally has been unable to find information.
+Kathy, His daughter, mentions, there are many periods throughout Roy's musical career that she personally has been unable to find information.

 But one can piece together a thread that tells his daughter that he was constantly performing with dozens of the greatest musicians from that era — sharing the stage, with them performing, touring, on TV and the radio or recording tracks in the studio.

 Kathy says she can only imagine all the bands, the clubs and performances and other facts of Roy Honeycutt's life and musical career that perhaps we will never know.